 Getting Started with Crude Oil Futures and Options Strategies

 Whether you’re a hedger or speculator, the global oil complex is rife with opportunities.
-To learn more market game plans, checkout Daniels Trading’s Introduction to Oil Futures e-book.
-It explores the top reasons for participating in crude oil futures, contract specs, and much more.
+To learn more market game plans, checkout CME Group’s Introduction to Crude Oil course.